SayandhS/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a modern Data Warehouse with PostgreSQL, including ETL Techniques, Data Modelling and Analytics.
+# Data Warehouse and Analytics Project

+Welcome to the **Data Warehouse and Analytics Project** Repository!
+This project demonstrates a comprehensive....placeholder placeholder